Officials Identify Mysterious Bright Green Liquid That Spilled Onto Michigan Highway

 "Chromium metal is added to alloy steel to increase hardenability and corrosion resistance," states the Occupational Safety and Health Administration, noting the compounds "may be used as pigments in dyes, paints, inks, and plastics."

-The chemical was figured in the 2000 film Erin Brockovich, named after the environmental activist who fought against the presence of the chemical, also known as chromium 6, in ponds in southern California.
+The chemical was figured in the 2000 film Erin Brockovich, named after the environmental activist who fought against the presence of the chemical, also known as chromium 6, in ponds in Southern California.
 A legal battle led by Brockovich over the water contamination resulted in a $333 million settlement.

 State and federal officials are not expecting the Michigan ooze to prompt a sequel.